KarinOldbring/bloomroom/testing.md

     *

 12. As a site owner I can log in to view the current products and their specifics on the site.
     * The site owner can easily access the product specifications on the site.
-When logged in the site owner has the opportunity to edit and delete items on the site.
+When logged in the site owner has the opportunity to edit and delete items on the site by clicking the Edit or Delete buttons beneath each product.

 13. As a site owner I can add new products to the site.
+    * The site owner can by clicking My Account in the nav-bar and choose Product Management add new items to the site.
+From there the site user can fill out all fields necessary and upload an image.
+By clicking "Add Product" the item is added to the product list.

 14. As a site owner I can update products on the site.